TG9541/stm8ef/README.md

 * `CORE` starting point for new boards, most extra feature words disabled
 * `SWIMCOM` communication through the SWIM interface for board exploration
 * `MINDEV` STM8S103F3 low cost "minimum development board"
-* `W1209` W1209 (also XH-W1209) low cost thermostat with LED display and half-duplex RS232 through sensor header (9600 baud)
+* `W1209` (also XH-W1209) low cost thermostat with 3 digit 7S-LED display and half-duplex RS232 through sensor header
+* `W1401` (also XH-W1401) thermostat with 3x2 digit 7S-LED display
 * `C0135` C0135 "Relay-4 Board" (can be used as a *Nano PLC*)

 Binaries for the listed targets are in the *Releases* section.